Mushroom “Kritharoto” with Orzo

 - 2 teaspoons porcini powder

-- 1 cup loosely packed Grated Parmesan or Kefalograviera cheese
+- 1 cup finely ground cashews or (for non vegans) loosely packed Grated Parmesan or Kefalograviera cheese

 Trim and wipe down the mushrooms to get rid of any dirt or debris.
 Cut the shitake in half if they are large.
 Tear the oyster mushrooms into ½-inch wide strips, using their rippled underside as a guide.
 Soak the porcini in 1 cup of water and set aside.